fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/TSL/Define features.md

 **Note:**

         -   You can either use a property as an input parameter or define an input parameter.
 For example, you can specify the properties Sprinkling Interval and Sprinkling Amount as the input parameters of the Automatic Sprinkler service feature.
 Then, when Automatic Sprinkler is called, the sprinkler automatically starts irrigation according to the sprinkling interval and amount.
+        -   Identifiers of input parameters cannot be any one of the following words: set, get, post, time, and value, because they are system parameter names.
-        -   You add up to 10 input parameters for a service.
+        -   You add up to 20 input parameters for a service.
 |
         |Output Parameters|\(Optional\) Set output parameters for the service.Click **Add Parameter** , and add an output parameter in the dialog box that appears.